mlflow/mlflow/docs/source/deployment/index.rst

 While this is reliable way to test your model before deployment, one caveat is that virtual environment doesn't absorb the OS level differences between your machine and the production environment.
-For example, if you are using Windows as a local dev machine but your deployment target is running on Linux, you may encounter some issues that are not reproducible in the virtual environment.
+For example, if you are using MacOS as a local dev machine but your deployment target is running on Linux, you may encounter some issues that are not reproducible in the virtual environment.

 In this case, you can use Docker container to test your model.
+While it doesn't provide full OS level isolation unlike virtual machine e.g. we can't run Windows container on Linux machine, Docker covers some popular test scenario such as running different versions of Linux or simulating
+Linux environment on Mac/Windows.

 Testing online inference endpoint with a Docker container
 *********************************************************